akshayramdev/fellowshipai/city_challenge_vehicle_reid/Readme.md

 Next Steps,

-Classifier models give good embeddings, clustering and getting top 100 test images gave okayish results.
+Classifier models gave good embeddings.
+By clustering the embeddings, we got top 100 matches for each query image from the test set.
+Our idea was to try the embeddings from a classification model and see if the obtained results can be used for Vehicle Re-Identification.
+Though we got decent results, as a next step we will be trying Siamese networks.

 Siamese Network will yield impressive results as they are specifically designed to handle comparison of input images.
 Experiment with different loss functions like ArcFace, ArcMargin Loss, etc. Also, different batch sampling like Batch Hard (BH), Batch Sample (BS), Batch Weight(BW) and Batch All(BA).